-insurance will have a retroactive date of placement prior to or coinciding with the effective date of the Agreement.
-If the above insurance coverage is materially modified, changed orreduced, or cancelled, Supplier will provide UC with not less than fifteen (15) days' advance written notice of such modification, changematerial reduction, or cancellation, and will promptly obtain replacement coverage that complies with this Article.

-The coverages referred to under A and B of this Article must include UC as an additional insured.
-It is understood that the coverage and limits referred to under A, B and C of this Article will not in any way limit Supplier's liability.
+- F. Additional other insurance in such amounts as may be reasonably required by UC against other insurable risks relating to performance.
+If the above insurance is written on a claims-made form, it will continue for three years following termination of the Agreement.
+The insurance will have a retroactive date of placement prior to or coinciding with the effective date of the Agreement.
+If the above insurance coverage is materially reduced or cancelled, Supplier will provide UC with not less than thirty (30) days' advance written notice of such material reduction or cancellation, and will promptly obtain replacement coverage that complies with this Article. - I. The coverages referred to under A and B of this Article must include UC as an additional insured.
+It is understood that the coverage and limits referred to under A and B of this Article will not in any way limit Supplier's liability.
 Supplier will furnish UC with certificates of insurance (and the relevant endorsement pages) evidencing compliance with all requirements prior to commencing work under the Agreement.
-Broad form endorsements will be accepted.
 Such certificates will:

-- Indicate that The Regents of the University of California has been endorsed listed as an additional insured for the coverage referred to under A and B of this Article.
-This provision will only apply in proportion to and to the extent of the negligent acts or omissions of Supplier, its officers, agents, or employees. - Include a provision that the coverage will be primary and will not participate with or be excess over any valid and collectible insurance or program of self-insurance carried or maintained by UC.
+- 1. Indicate that The Regents of the University of California has been endorsed as an additional insured for the coverage referred to under A and B of this Article.
+This provision will only apply in proportion to and to the extent of the negligent acts or omissions of Supplier, its officers, agents, or employees. - 2.
+Include a provision that the coverage will be primary and will not participate with or be excess over any valid and collectible insurance or program of self-insurance carried or maintained by UC.